meenaparam/gettingandcleaningdata_courseproject/README.md

 tidydata <- read.table(file = "tidy_uci_har.txt", header = T)
 ```
 ### 3. CodeBook.md
 This is the Codebook for this project.
-The Codebook describes the data used in the project, the relevant variables, and the processess I carried out to transform the data from its raw form into the final tidy dataset included in this repo.
+The Codebook describes the data used in the project, the relevant variables, and the processess I carried out to transform the data from its raw form into the [final tidy dataset] (gettingandcleaningdata_courseproject/tidy_uci_har.txt) included in this repo.